-This blog is offered to share Nonviolent Communication — a.k.a. street giraffe — and NVC Mediation (in the spirit of John Kinyon‘s 3Chairs Conversations Project).
+This blog is offered to share Nonviolent Communication — a.k.a. street giraffe (colloquial NVC) — and/or how to Mediate One’s Life, or utilize NVC Mediation skills in everyday conversations (in the spirit of John Kinyon‘s 3Chairs Conversations Project):

 I hope some of these resources may be sign posts on your path.